What is it with the screens and my boys? They just want to sit there and watch.

 Those words, those words.
 I hear them often.
 I assure him that he does not need to, I try to affirm that his making a choice, but in his world – he must do it.
 Time fly’s out the window.

 I must remember to wear my industrial strength ear muffs in the car which.
 Solves two problems.
 It dulls the shrill pitch in my son’s voice so I driving to school in a tin can has a modicum of ease about It.
-It’s comforting.
+2. The pressure of the ear muffs on my temples is comforting.

 Then his father comes out and ready to get what he needs out of the car boot, it opens, “Oh bloody hell Dad, my routine!”
-Both Mum and Zak say!
-We all laugh in hysterics it’s the four stooges skit at my house this morning.
+Both Mum and my dear son say!
+We all laugh in hysterics as we entertain the idea that the four stooges skit at my house this morning.

-I remember his 4th Christmas when he got so many more presents than his tiny brother Oscar, Zak opened a few and then seemed to get fatigued and just liked to look at the unopened presents.
+I remember his 4th Christmas when he got so many more presents than his tiny brother, No. 1 Kiddo opened a few and then seemed to get fatigued and just liked to look at the unopened presents.
 He liked to store them in the cupboard in his room.